Pickled Carrots are easy to whip up and make for a fun topping on sandwiches, nachos, and so much else.

 Which type of carrot you use here depends on what you plan on using the pickled carrots for.

-• Whole carrots with the greens still attached are great for garnishing a Bloody Mary or snacking on.
+- Whole carrots: Carrots with the greens still attached are great for garnishing a Bloody Mary or snacking on.
 These do need to be peeled before pickling.

 Eating Pickled Carrots

-• Eat them with your quesadillas.
-You might have also seen the story of Piper’s wide array of condiments with her quesadillas.
-In addition to salsa and sour cream, she loves pickled jalapeños and these pickled carrot slices on her quesadillas.
+- Eat them with your quesadillas.
+In addition to salsa and sour cream, we love pickled jalapeños and these pickled carrot slices on quesadillas.

 Storing Pickled Carrots